locize/blog/source/_posts/website-localization.md

 In the author's opinion, some product description information is tailored to a larger geographic area, such as Europe.
 It isn't particular to different areas of Europe; they used the same data across many countries.
 However, this may be wanted from them, because the efforts would be excessive in comparison to the results they would get.
 "The product speaks for itself".

 The author is unable to conduct a thorough analysis of the technical localization aspects as part of this article.
-If they're interested, our team would be delighted to assist them :-)

 ### Locize examples

 We, at locize [localization management platform](https://locize.com), <b>have assisted many customers in achieving their goals with website-localization</b>.
-The following examples can assist you in escaping your strategy:
+The following examples can assist you:

 #### 1) [globalfinreg.com](https://globalfinreg.com/)
 Globalfinreg has been able to efficiently localize their two websites thanks to [locize](https://locize.com).
 They said locize is for them:

-An easy-to-use interface for managing translations.
+>An easy-to-use interface for managing translations.
 It is possible to regulate exactly what each translator sees, and they enjoy doing so.
 The UI also allows you to easily check which translations are needed and divide your application into separate namespaces.

 <a href="https://globalfinreg.com/" title="globalfinreg">![globalfinreg](finreg.png "globalfinreg")</a>

 #### 2) [www.redcross.ch](https://support.redcross.ch)

-The headless websites of the Swiss Red Cross could be translated into multiple languages in a short period thanks to the helpful support and features of locize!
+>Thanks to the generous support and the features of locize, the headless websites of the Swiss Red Cross can be translated into different languages within a short time!

 <a href="https://support.redcross.ch" title="swiss red cross">![swiss red cross](redcross.svg "redcross")</a>